 Leverage technology to feed historical insights into your risk assessment plan

 Some think that only large internal audit teams leverage APIs to feed historical insights into their risk assessment.
-However, the Touchstone Research confirms that 14.79 percent of the participants already use APIs to augment how they assess and score risk.
+However, the Touchstone Insights confirms that 14.79 percent of the participants already use APIs to augment how they assess and score risk.
 Surprisingly, 14.62 percent of internal audit departments, ranging in size from one-to-10 auditors, state that they are actively pulling data from other organizational systems to augment their current risk assessments.

 The efficiencies gained by leveraging emerging technology, like APIs, has enabled internal auditors to save significant resources by not spending time and effort auditing areas of the business that have already been identified and assessed by other risk functions.
 Internal audit is, without a doubt, in a unique position to provide organizational insights and help other risk functions leverage the findings they’ve identified during an audit.